 In 2018 and 2019, we asked Sydney locals to share what they love most about their own neighbourhoods: everything from where they eat to where they grab coffee, and where they hang out.
 Now it's more important than ever to support local businesses where you can, just make sure you're prepared for a safe and fun time.

 Over the coming weeks, we're revisiting our Sydney Local guides.
 Check out what the city centre experts had to say.
 And send us an email if we missed your favourite spot.

 Tourist flock here from across the globe to see our landmarks and to soak up our Aussie spirit and culture.
 Locals live here, quite simply, because they love it.
 And they all converge to give this city vibrancy and life – in Sydney’s city centre.
-We recently reached out online to locals for their city secrets, must-stop shops, and favourite bars and restaurants.
-Here’s the FYI on the city centre.

 The city centre by day

 “Boutique shopping in a Victorian setting.” – recommended by @thesharchseye via Instagram

 Whether you’re browsing, buying or simply just taking in the beautiful Victorian-era architecture, The Strand Arcade delivers the goods.
 This icon connects Pitt Street Mall with George Street and dates back to 1891.
 Stroll the multistorey emporium for men’s and women’s fashion, shoes; jewellery and accessories, antiques, gifts and collectibles cosmetics and more.
 For some truly creative contemporary jewellery and objects, don’t miss Courtesy of the Artist on Level 2.
 This boutique highlights designers doing things differently and hosts regular exhibitions and events to promote talented artisans within the design community.
 To give your shopper’s feet a rest, stop for an out-of-this-world Italian lunch at Pendolino.